 We next sought to define the molecular logic of ectopic endodermal cell sorting.
-In addition to expressing the constitutively activated Acvr1ba receptor, ectopic endodermal cells can also be produced by overexpression of the transcription factor Sox32, a target of Nodal signaling (Dickmeis et al., 2001; Kikuchi et al., 2001; Sakaguchi et al., 2001).
-However, previous work suggested that, unlike Acvr1ba expression, overexpression of sox32 is not sufficient to drive the sorting process (Kikuchi et al., 2001).
-We too observed that cells overexpressing sox32 could preferentially segregate to endoderm-derived tissues when placed near the dorsal margin but not when transplanted to the animal pole (Fig. 2A,B, Fig. S2).
+In addition to expressing the constitutively activated Acvr1ba receptor, ectopic endodermal cells can also be produced by overexpression of the transcription factor Sox32, a target of Nodal signaling (Dickmeis et al. 2001; Kikuchi et al. 2001; Sakaguchi, Kuroiwa, and Takeda 2001, 32).
+However, previous work suggested that, unlike Acvr1ba expression, overexpression of sox32 is not sufficient to drive the sorting process (Kikuchi et al. 2001).
+We too observed that cells overexpressing sox32 could preferentially segregate to endoderm-derived tissues when placed near the dorsal margin but not when transplanted to the animal pole (Fig. 2A-B, S2).

-Notably, this means that these two different means of generating endodermal cells (acvr1ba versus sox32) are not equivalent in their ability to drive internalization movements when transplanted far from the normal endodermal domain (Fig. 2C); only acvr1ba-induced endodermal cells are capable of ingression when placed at the animal pole.
+Notably, this means that these two different means of generating endodermal cells (acvr1ba vs sox32) are not equivalent in their ability to drive internalization movements when transplanted far from the normal endodermal domain (Fig. 2C); only acvr1ba induced endodermal cells are capable of ingression when placed at the animal pole.
 These data suggest that Nodal signaling initiates endodermal sorting in addition to specifying endodermal fate. acvr1ba likely activates additional pathways that are absent when sox32 is overexpressed, thus allowing cells to sort regardless of the location within the embryo.
-In contrast, cells overexpressing sox32 may require extrinsic factors present at the margin to activate these additional 'sorting' pathways, explaining why they can only sort in regions close to the margin (Kikuchi et al., 2001).
-These observations suggest that the triggering of sorting involves an 'AND' gate consisting of sox32dependent endodermal specification and additional signaling downstream of acvr1ba (Fig. 2D).
+In contrast, cells overexpressing sox32 may require extrinsic factors present at the margin to activate these additional "sorting" pathways, explaining why they can only sort in regions close to the margin (Kikuchi et al. 2001).
+These observations suggest that the triggering of sorting involves an "AND" gate consisting of sox32-dependent endodermal specification and additional signaling downstream of acvr1ba (Fig. 2D).

-To confirm the necessity of sox32-dependent arm of the putative AND gate, we injected $acvr1ba^$ -induced endodermal cells with a sox32 morpholino (MO), which blocks the transcriptional program that initiates endodermal specification (Sakaguchi et al., 2001; Dickmeis et al., 2001) (Fig. S4B).
-We found that these cells lost the ability to ingress into the inner layer of the embryo after transplantation to the animal pole of a wild-type host (Fig. 2G,H).
-Single-cell tracking revealed that morpholino against sox32 (Fig. S5) inhibits the ability of $acvr1ba^$ cells to migrate to the interior of the embryo.
+To confirm the necessity of sox32-dependent arm of the putative AND gate, we injected acvr1ba-induced endodermal cells with sox32 MO, which blocks the transcriptional program that initiates endodermal specification (Sakaguchi, Kuroiwa, and Takeda 2001; Dickmeis et al.

+2001) (Fig. Sx).
+We found that these cells lost the ability to ingress into the inner layer of the embryo after transplantation to the animal pole of a wild-type host (Fig. 2G, H).
+Single cell tracking revealed that morpholino against sox32 (Fig S5) inhibits the ability of acvr1ba cells to migrate to the interior of the embryo.
 These results suggest that both autocrine production of Nodal ligands and sox32-dependent endodermal specification are necessary to trigger ectopic endodermal sorting.

 To better understand the differences between these two methods of generating ectopic endoderm, we compared the signaling and transcriptional networks activated by acvr1ba and sox32.
-A recent report (Giger and David, 2017) suggested that N-cadherin (Cdh2) expression triggers endoderm ingression.
+A recent report (Giger and David 2017) suggested that N-cadherin (cdh2) expression triggers endoderm ingression.
 However, we found that both acvr1ba and sox32 overexpression induced cdh2 expression (Fig. S1C) to similar extents.
-This suggests that N-cadherin
+This suggests that N-cadherin expression alone does not account for the difference of ingression capability between these two types of endodermal cells.